 Months of intensive physical therapy followed.
 Eventually, Pam was able to walk again and slowly was able to return to her job.
 Her activities were limited, and her lifestyle changed completely.
 "I cannot risk damaging my spine and joints, so I have to be careful in choosing the activities I can do," she says.
 She has never been able to return to skiing and dancing, two of her favorite pastimes before the accident.
 However, she is grateful for the ability to walk and to not be confined to a wheelchair.
 Pam's tenacity allowed her to raise two children and work to support them.

-Over the last thirty years, Pam has had several subsequent surgeries due to damage from the accident and joint deterioration from posttraumatic arthritis.
+Over the last three decades, Pam has had multiple subsequent surgeries due to damage from the accident and joint deterioration from posttraumatic arthritis.
 She struggled with significant pain in her back and ankles.
 In 2008, Pam had her knee replaced.
 In 2005 and 2009, she had total ankle replacement surgeries.
+Recently, in September 2012, Pam had a second knee replacement surgery, marking her 33rd surgery in 33 years.
 The joint replacement surgeries helped Pam live with a lot less pain.
 She still faces challenges with climbing stairs, lifting, and bending due to her spinal fusions.